• Skip to primary navigation

 The Basic Multiplier

-In this formula you will multiply your body weight in pounds by a set number determined by your activity level. (see below)
+In this formula, you will multiply your body weight in pounds by a set number determined by your activity level. (see below)

 • SEDENTARY-14